Ai33L/gfs_dynamical_core/README.rst

 gfs-dynamical-core
 ==================

-**gfs-dynamical-core** is home to the GFS dynamical core, which was previously available on CliMT_.
+**gfs-dynamical-core** is home to the GFS dynamical core, which was previously a part of CliMT_.

 Installation